NSBLab/DiCER/README.md

 To check out some of the reporting you get with DiCER please have a look at: https://bmhlab.github.io/DiCER_results/

+# Some warnings (please read)
+As with all unsupervised de-noising methods, sometimes over-correction can be an issue (see the discussion of this within the paper).
+We thus urge investigators that use this method to look over the estimated noise regressors (from DiCER) and if over correction is suspected we reccomend to either: Remove these hamrful regressors from your noise removal OR to vary the DiCER parameters in your experiment.
+Please see the code within clusterCorrect.py for more details.
+(This will be added as an input to DiCER_lightweight soon).

 # DICER_lightweight (reccomended!)
 If you have data that has not been fmriprep'd (or if your version of fMRIprep > v1.1.1( you can still run DiCER by running DiCER_lightweight.